-Now, we will provide the upper bounds for $F_1$ and $F_2$ respectively.
+Now, we will provide the upper bounds for $F_1$ and $F_2$, respectively.
 We have

-where the first step follows from definition of $F_1$, the second step is also based on definition of infinity norm, the third step is due to simple algebra, the forth step comes from triangle inequality, the fifth step is because of {\bf Part 1.} of Theorem~\ref{lem:D(A)_A}, the sixth step is due to simple algebra and the last step is due to Definition~\ref{def:attention_matrix}.
+where the first step follows from the definition of $F_1$, the second step is also based on the definition of infinity norm, the third step is due to simple algebra, the fourth step comes from triangle inequality, the fifth step is because of {\bf Part 1.} of Theorem~\ref{lem:D(A)_A}, the sixth step is due to simple algebra and the last step is due to Definition~\ref{def:attention_matrix}.

 We have